 - Grow several T75 flaks of S2 or S2R+ cells in log phase growth with regular media to 60-70% confluency (~2 days after splitting 1:10).

 - Remove all media from flasks without disturbing the cells and filter through a 0.2 µm filter.

 - Dilute 1:1 with regular media and filter again through a fresh 0.2 µm filter.

 - The conditioned media can be stored at 4 degrees C for a couple of weeks.
 Quality varies batch by batch.

 FACS isolation of single cells

 - Spin and resuspend cells to sort in 1x PBS with 1% FBS.

-- Sort 1 cell into each well of a 96-well plate (put 100 cells into well A1 - this helps to find the focal plane when looking for colonies).
+- Put 100 cells into well B2 - this helps to find the focal plane when looking for colonies).

-- Grow for 2-3 weeks and then check each well for colonies.
+- Check each well for colonies.

 How to maintain single cell clones in culture